-*- coding: utf-8 -*-

 from .lwe_guess import exhaustive_search, mitm, distinguish

 [docs] @staticmethod def fft_solver(params, success_probability, t=0): """ Estimate cost of solving LWE via the FFT distinguisher from [AC:GuoJoh21]_. :param params: LWE parameters :param success_probability: the targeted success probability :param t: the number of secret coordinates to guess mod 2.
-For t=0 this is similar to lwe_guess.ExhaustiveSearch. :return: A cost dictionary The returned cost dictionary has the following entries: - ``rop``: Total number of word operations (≈ CPU cycles). - ``mem``: memory requirement in integers mod q. - ``m``: Required number of samples to distinguish the correct solution with high probability. .. note :: The parameter t only makes sense in the context of the dual attack, which is why this function is here and not in the lwe_guess module. """ # there are two stages: enumeration and distinguishing, so we split up the success_probability probability = sqrt(success_probability) try: size = params.Xs.support_size(n=params.n, fraction=probability) size_fft = 2**t except NotImplementedError: # not achieving required probability with search space # given our settings that means the search space is huge # so we approximate the cost with oo return Cost(rop=oo, mem=oo, m=1) sigma = params.Xe.stddev / params.q m_required = RR( 4 * exp(4 * pi * pi * sigma * sigma) * (log(size_fft * size) - log(log(1 / probability))) ) if params.m < m_required: raise InsufficientSamplesError( f"Exhaustive search: Need {m_required} samples but only {params.m} available." ) else: m = m_required cost = size * (m + t * size_fft) return Cost(rop=cost, mem=cost, m=m)
+For t=0 this is similar to lwe_guess.ExhaustiveSearch. :return: A cost dictionary The returned cost dictionary has the following entries: - ``rop``: Total number of word operations (≈ CPU cycles). - ``mem``: memory requirement in integers mod q. - ``m``: Required number of samples to distinguish the correct solution with high probability. - ``t``: the number of secret coordinates to guess mod 2. .. note :: The parameter t only makes sense in the context of the dual attack, which is why this function is here and not in the lwe_guess module. """ # there are two stages: enumeration and distinguishing, so we split up the success_probability probability = sqrt(success_probability) try: size = params.Xs.support_size(n=params.n, fraction=probability) size_fft = 2**t except NotImplementedError: # not achieving required probability with search space # given our settings that means the search space is huge # so we approximate the cost with oo return Cost(rop=oo, mem=oo, m=1) sigma = params.Xe.stddev / params.q # Here, assume the Independence Heuristic, cf. [ia.cr/2023/302]. # The minimal number of short dual vectors that is required to distinguish the correct # guess with probability at least `probability`: m_required = RR( 4 * exp(4 * pi * pi * sigma * sigma) * (log(size_fft * size) - log(log(1 / probability))) ) if params.m < m_required: raise InsufficientSamplesError( f"Exhaustive search: Need {m_required} samples but only {params.m} available." ) # Running a fast Walsh--Hadamard transform takes time proportional to t 2^t. runtime_cost = size * (t * size_fft) # Add the cost of updating the FFT tables for all of the enumeration targets. # Use "Efficient Updating of the FFT Input", [MATZOV, §5.4]: runtime_cost += size * (4 * m_required) # This is the number of entries the table should have.
+Note that it should support # (floating point) numbers in the range [-N, N], if ``N`` is the number of dual vectors. # However 32-bit floats are good enough in practice. memory_cost = size_fft return Cost(rop=runtime_cost, mem=memory_cost, m=m_required, t=t)

 DH = DualHybrid()

-[docs]def dual_hybrid( params: LWEParameters, success_probability: float = 0.99, red_cost_model=red_cost_model_default, use_lll=True, mitm_optimization=False, opt_step=8, fft=False, ): """ Dual hybrid attack from [INDOCRYPT:EspJouKha20]_. :param params: LWE parameters. :param success_probability: The success probability to target. :param red_cost_model: How to cost lattice reduction. :param use_lll: Use LLL calls to produce more small vectors [EC:Albrecht17]_. :param mitm_optimization: One of "analytical" or "numerical".
-If ``True`` a default from the ``conf`` module is picked, ``False`` disables MITM. :param opt_step: Control robustness of optimizer. :param fft: use the FFT distinguisher from [AC:GuoJoh21]_. (ignored for sparse secrets) The returned cost dictionary has the following entries: - ``rop``: Total number of word operations (≈ CPU cycles). - ``mem``: Total amount of memory used by solver (in elements mod q). - ``red``: Number of word operations in lattice reduction. - ``δ``: Root-Hermite factor targeted by lattice reduction. - ``β``: BKZ block size. - ``ζ``: Number of guessed coordinates. - ``h1``: Number of non-zero components among guessed coordinates (if secret distribution is sparse) - ``prob``: Probability of success in guessing. - ``repetitions``: How often we are required to repeat the attack. - ``d``: Lattice dimension. - ``t``: Number of secrets to guess mod 2 (only if ``fft`` is ``True``) """ if mitm_optimization is True: mitm_optimization = mitm_opt_default if mitm_optimization: solver = partial(mitm, optimization=mitm_optimization) else: solver = exhaustive_search ret = DH( solver=solver, params=params, success_probability=success_probability, red_cost_model=red_cost_model, use_lll=use_lll, opt_step=opt_step, fft=fft, ) if mitm_optimization: ret["tag"] = "dual_mitm_hybrid" else: ret["tag"] = "dual_hybrid" return ret
+[docs] def dual_hybrid( params: LWEParameters, success_probability: float = 0.99, red_cost_model=red_cost_model_default, mitm_optimization=False, opt_step=8, fft=False, ): """ Dual hybrid attack from [INDOCRYPT:EspJouKha20]_. :param params: LWE parameters. :param success_probability: The success probability to target. :param red_cost_model: How to cost lattice reduction. :param mitm_optimization: One of "analytical" or "numerical".
+If ``True`` a default from the ``conf`` module is picked, ``False`` disables MITM. :param opt_step: Control robustness of optimizer. :param fft: use the FFT distinguisher from [AC:GuoJoh21]_. (ignored for sparse secrets) The returned cost dictionary has the following entries: - ``rop``: Total number of word operations (≈ CPU cycles). - ``mem``: Total amount of memory used by solver (in elements mod q). - ``red``: Number of word operations in lattice reduction. - ``δ``: Root-Hermite factor targeted by lattice reduction. - ``β``: BKZ block size. - ``ζ``: Number of guessed coordinates. - ``h1``: Number of non-zero components among guessed coordinates (if secret distribution is sparse) - ``prob``: Probability of success in guessing. - ``repetitions``: How often we are required to repeat the attack. - ``d``: Lattice dimension. - ``t``: Number of secrets to guess mod 2 (only if ``fft`` is ``True``) """ if mitm_optimization is True: mitm_optimization = mitm_opt_default if mitm_optimization: solver = partial(mitm, optimization=mitm_optimization) else: solver = exhaustive_search ret = DH( solver=solver, params=params, success_probability=success_probability, red_cost_model=red_cost_model, opt_step=opt_step, fft=fft, ) if mitm_optimization: ret["tag"] = "dual_mitm_hybrid" else: ret["tag"] = "dual_hybrid" return ret